philips-labs/terraform-aws-github-runner/docs/index.md

 ## Detailed design

 The diagram below shows the architecture of the module, groups are indicating the different components.
-Ww will go through the components in the following sections.
+We will go through the components in the following sections.

 ![Architecture](assets/aws-architecture.light.png#only-light)
 ![Architecture](assets/aws-architecture.dark.png#only-dark)